 Why WordPress is the best website/store solution for selling digital art online:

-WordPress is the most cost-effective and extendable option (with over 55,000 plugins) to start a fully bespoke digital art store.
+WordPress is the most cost-effective and extendable option (with over 55,000 plugins!) to start a fully bespoke digital art store.
 Said another way: If you need your digital art store to do something, there’s a free plugin for it.
-All you need to launch your digital art brand with WordPress is 1) a domain name, 2) hosting, and 3) the Download Monitor plugin.
+All you need to launch your digital art brand with WordPress is 1) a domain name, 2) hosting, 3) a theme, and 4) the Download Monitor plugin.

 With the Terms & Conditions extension, you can protect your digital art:

 The Downloading Page extension lets you create a dedicated page for delivering your digital art.
 This can help you offer a great branded downloading experience: